The crankshaft is a crucial component of a diesel engine. To guarantee its quality, 100% inspection is performed after it has been manufactured.

 4. Appearance and identification of non surface defect magnetic traces

-After magnetic particle flaw detection, when wiping the magnetic suspension, observe it with naked eyes (normal vision) under good lighting.
+After conducting magnetic particle flaw detection, the magnetic suspension should be wiped clean and observed with the naked eye under good lighting conditions.

 (1) Forging streamline

-During the forging process of forged parts, the metal flows in a certain direction.
+During the forging process of forged parts, the metal flows in a specific direction.

-If dissected, the forging streamline can be seen through macro observation after corrosion, as shown in Fig. 14.
+By dissecting the part, the forging flow lines can be observed through macro observation after undergoing corrosion, as shown in Figure 14.

 Fig. 14 Macro picture after 5% nitric acid alcohol corrosion

-Only when the magnetic field is too strong or accompanied by segregation and a certain amount of inclusions can it be clearly displayed.
+It is only when the magnetic field is too strong or if there is segregation and a significant amount of inclusions present that a clear magnetic trace can be seen.